ssmirr/appdev-chapters/hashes.md

 Were you able to find the difference between the two methods?

+---

-`Hash`'s `.[]`, when used with a key that is not present in the hash, _returns `nil` rather than throwing an error_.
-I personally prefer getting the descriptive error message if the key is not present in the hash, because it means that I probably made a typo or some other mistake.
+`Hash`'s `.[]` method, when used with a key that is not present in the hash, _returns `nil` rather than throwing an error_.
+I personally prefer getting the descriptive error message if the key is not present in the hash, because it means that I probably made a typo or some other mistake, and I prefer being alerted to that fact rather the program proceeding quietly only to fail elsewhere.
 In the rare case that it should be possible for a key to be optionally present in a hash, then I can use a fallback second argument to `.fetch`, as described above.

-Out on the internet, using `.[]` is the most prevalent style of accessing hashes, so you should be familiar with it.
+That said, out on the internet, using `.[]` is the most prevalent style of accessing hashes, so you should be familiar with it.
 But in this text, I will stick with `.fetch`.

 ## keys can be anything

-The keys can be any class — String, Fixnum, whatever — but we almost always use Symbols as keys to our Hashes.
+The keys can be any class — `String`, `Integer`, whatever — but we almost always use `Symbol`s as keys to our `Hash`es.
 (I like using symbols as the keys simply because since values are usually strings, syntax highlighting makes keys stand out from values.)

 ## The bottom line

-`Array`s are very useful for storing a list of things that are all basically the same, and so it's nice for Ruby to automatically number them for you.
+`Array`s are very useful for storing a list of things that are all basically the same, and for lists that are of unknown length, and so it's nice for Ruby to automatically number them for you.

-But when you are storing a list of things that are categorically different, and you'd rather label them yourself, then `Hash`es are a better choice.
+But when you are storing a list of things that are categorically different and you'd rather label them yourself, then `Hash`es are a better choice.
 That's about it!